@CCCERAMICS INSTAGRAM

 CERAMIC REVIEW

-Ceramic Review ran a six-page feature on Caroline’s work in its October/November 2023 edition - which appeared in August!
+Ceramic Review ran a six-page feature on my work in its October/November 2023 edition - which appeared in August!

-The article, which is beautifully illustrated with some of Caroline’s most recent pots, was commissioned by Karen Bray and written by Elizabeth Lynch.
-It reflects on Caroline’s career and explains how her background has fuelled her fascination with the primal elements that frame her work: shape, colour, mathematical pattern making and texture.
+The article, which is beautifully illustrated with some of my most recent pots, was commissioned by Karen Bray and written by Elizabeth Lynch.
+It reflects on my career and explains how my background has fuelled my fascination with the primal elements that frame my work: shape, colour, mathematical pattern making and texture.

 30.06.23